staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/managing-private-network.md

 ## Editing collections

-You can change a collection's or API's associated environments in the Private API Network.
+You can change an API or collection's associated environments in the Private API Network.

 Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the collection you would like to edit from the network, then select **Edit environments**.
 Edit the collection, then select **Edit** to save your changes.